 The general university and qualification-specific admission requirements are available on the Unisa website.
-The onus is on the student (including students who register for non-degree purposes) to ensure that he or she meets both the statutory and college admission requirement(s) for his or her chosen qualification.
+The onus is on the student to ensure that he or she meets both the statutory and college admission requirement(s) for his or her chosen qualification.

-- 8.1 The university will unilaterally de-register any student who does not comply with the prescribed admission requirement(s). - 8.2 Students who were admitted to register based on falsified or fraudulent documents will be unilaterally de-registered by the university and could face disciplinary action in line with the Unisa Disciplinary rules.
+8.1 The university will unilaterally de-register any student who does not comply with the prescribed admission requirement(s).

+8.2 Students who were admitted at Unisa and allowed to register based on falsified or fraudulent documents will be unilaterally de-registered by the university and could face disciplinary action in line with the Unisa Disciplinary Rules.